scaling-lightning/scaling-lightning/README.md

 * [ ] Facilitate running a public signet node or network
 * [ ] Facitlitate interoperability and regression testing of the main Lightning Network implementations
 * [ ] Facilitate testing research questions such as new routing algos or channel jamming mitigations
-* [-] Thoroughly document the project and provide instructions for use
+* [x] Thoroughly document the project and provide instructions for use

 ## How can you help?